 For the final evaluation, students are supposed to participate in an exam.
-The form of the exam (contact vs. online mediated by MS Teams) will be announced at the end of the semester considering the actual Covid situation.
-Final evaluation grades: A 93 - 100 B 86 - 92 C 78 - 85 D 72 - 77 E 65 - 71 FX 64 and less.
+The form of the exam (contact vs. online mediated by MS Teams) will be announced at the end of the semester.

-In the case of the online form of any of the tests, students are expected to observe the following regulations: The tests will be mediated via MS Teams regardless the form of classes.
+Final evaluation grades: A 93 - 100; B 86 - 92; C 78 - 85; D 72 - 77; E 65 - 71; FX 64 and less.
+In the case of the online form of any of the tests, students are expected to observe the following regulations:

 Students are free to choose the preferred mobile equipment for this purpose (mobile phones, tablets, laptops, etc.) but they are responsible for the readiness of the device to be used (technicalities, charged device, etc.).
 The tutor of the course will make use of any available option to prevent students from cheating during the test.
 Any identified cheating attempt will result in 0 test score and the student will be reported to the management of the Department and the Faculty.